Koromix/rygel/doc/types.md

 In C, pointer arguments are used for differenty purposes.
 It is important to distinguish these use cases because Koffi provides different ways to deal with each of them:

 - **Struct pointers**: Use of struct pointers by C libraries fall in two cases: avoid (potentially) expensive copies, and to let the function change struct contents (output or input/output arguments).
-- **Opaque handles**: the library does not expose the contents of the structs, and only provides you with a pointer to it (e.g. `FILE *`).
-Only the functions provided by the library can do something with this pointer, in Koffi we call this a handle.
+- **Opaque types**: the library does not expose the contents of the structs, and only provides you with a pointer to it (e.g. `FILE *`).
+Only the functions provided by the library can do something with this pointer, in Koffi we call this an opaque type.
 This is usually done for ABI-stability reason, and to prevent library users from messing directly with library internals.
 - **Arrays**: in C, you dynamically-sized arrays are usually passed to functions with pointers, either NULL-terminated (or any other sentinel value) or with an additional length argument.
 - **Pointers to primitive types**: This is more rare, and generally used for output or input/output arguments.
 The Win32 API has a lot of these.